KI-REPOS/BYTES-2-SHARE/README.md

-# BYTE - Local Wi-Fi File Sharing Web App
+# @BYTE - Local Wi-Fi File Sharing Web App

 A Django-based local FTP-style file sharing application that lets devices connected to the same Wi-Fi network upload, share, and download files of **any type and size** directly from a centralized storage pool hosted on a laptop.